Seb2lyon/Geo-Quizz/README.md

 This script is still under progress, but I will be very happy to receive your contributions and advices :)

 For the moment, this application is usable only for the French departments part...
-The world part is still under construction (big work to do) and will be ready soon (I hope) :X
+The world part is on debugging time ;)

 But you can already test this web app online at : http://seb2lyon.site11.com/geo-quizz